MahmoudAdelbghany/MahmoudAdelbghany/README.md

 </p>

 <p align="center">
-    A fourth-year Computer Engineering student with a passion for low-level programming, electronics, and embedded systems.
+    A fivth-year Computer Engineering student with a passion for low-level programming, electronics, and embedded systems.
     I have a strong background in baremetal programming and microcontroller (MCU) development.
     Currently, I'm diving deeper into the world of <strong>Embedded Linux</strong>.
 </p>